muneeb3123/math-magician/README.md

 # 🎬 Math Magician <a name="about-project"></a>

-In this project i will create a calculator which perform mathematics operations.
+In this project i will create a calculator which perform mathematics operations.A website with three dynamic pages.
+The home page extends a warm welcome, the calculator page empowers you to perform arithmetic operations effortlessly, and the quote page fetches random quotes using React and React Router.
+Experience the convenience of math calculations and immerse yourself in a world of inspiration.

 ## 🛠 Built With <a name="visual studio">HTML5</a>